 These limits can be higher or lower in Tennessee, South Carolina, Virginia, Georgia, and Maryland.
 Other states require varying levels of coverage.

 If you get into an accident with someone from another state, the policy will automatically be written up to meet our state’s minimum liability insurance requirement.

 However, insurers are for-profit businesses, and, as such, they may try to minimize your injuries, lost wages, or pain and suffering to reduce their liability.
 Some states may cap pain and suffering damages, but North Carolina only limits the amount in medical malpractice cases.
 Having a personal injury attorney working for you will ensure you receive fair compensation.

-Call a North Carolina Car Accident Attorney for a Free Consultation
+Call a Car Accident Attorney for a Free Consultation

-If you were in a car accident in North Carolina, call Riddle & Brantley for a free consultation to explore your legal options.
-Our lawyers can put more than 225 years of combined experience to work for you.
+If you were in a car accident, call Riddle & Brantley for a free consultation to explore your legal options.
+Our lawyers can put more than 220+ years of combined experience to work for you.

 For your convenience, we have offices in:

 We also serve clients across all of North Carolina with virtual consultations.
 We can even come to you directly if it’s more convenient.